-The Society promotes the history of the greater Wayzata area by operating the Wayzata Depot Museum every April through December, publishing a quarterly newsletter called The Telegraph, and by hosting special events and programs throughout the year.
-The Society also preserves Wayzata history by collecting, storing, and safekeeping items pertaining to local sites and events.
+Since 1982, the Wayzata Historical Society has worked to preserve Wayzata’s past for future generations.
+The Society promotes the history of the greater Wayzata area by operating the Wayzata Depot Museum, publishing a quarterly newsletter called the Telegraph, and hosting special events and programs throughout the year.
+The Society also preserves Wayzata history by collecting, storing, and conserving items related to local sites and events.

-The vision of the Wayzata Historical Society is to discover, preserve, and disseminate knowledge about the history of Wayzata and the surrounding area.
-In particular, the Society shall strive to:
+The mission of the Wayzata Historical Society is to discover, collect, preserve, and disseminate knowledge about the history of the greater Wayzata area.
+More particularly, its objectives are:

-The Wayzata Historical Society was founded by a group of local history enthusiasts in 1982, one year after the Wayzata Depot’s 75th Anniversary celebration.
-The idea of forming a local historical society was originally proposed by Lloyd Berg in 1981.
-Bylaws for the new society were adopted on July 11, 1982, with Taimi Anderson elected as the first president.
+The Wayzata Historical Society was founded by a group of local history enthusiasts in 1982, one year after a celebration was held for the Wayzata Depot’s 75th Anniversary.
+The idea of forming a local historical society was proposed by Lloyd Borg.
+Bylaws for the new society were adopted on July 11, 1982, with Taimi Anderson elected as its first president.

-For many years the Wayzata Historical Society was based entirely within the Wayzata Depot.
+For many years the Society was based entirely within the Wayzata Depot.
 In the mid-2000s, the Society’s archives were moved from the basement of the Depot to the new Wayzata Library on Rice Street.
-Today the Wayzata Historical Society Archives are open each Saturday from 10:00 a.m. to 12:00 p.m.
-The Society’s Depot Museum is open on weekends, Wednesdays, and holidays from 12:00 p.m. to 4:00 p.m.
-The Society also hosts public programs at various venues throughout the year.
+Today the Society operates the Wayzata Depot as a museum on weekends, Wednesdays, and holidays from 12:00 p.m. to 4:00 p.m.
+The Society’s Archives and History Center are open each Saturday from 10:00 a.m. to 12:00 p.m.
+The Society also hosts and participates in public programs and events throughout the year.